 In every University there are laboratories working to develop new technologies, both in the fundamental and societal fields.
 The data collected by these teams are key to innovation and future industry.
 From espionage, in order to accelerate the search for one’s own state or company, to sabotage, in order to slow down research in a particular field, research infrastructures are recurring targets of high-level malicious actors.

-Our defensive cyber-arsenal is adapted to standard operating systems on the market, it is easily deployable and does not require any expertise for its operation.
+The TEHTRIS XDR Platform is adapted to standard operating systems on the market, it is easily deployable and does not require any expertise for its operation.
 It will therefore be able to adapt without restriction to almost any system.

 The implementation of the various modules provides a 360° view of the monitored system.
 Risky activities are thus equipped with real detection capabilities, intrusion attempts are pointed out as soon as possible, even before these attacks have had the slightest impact.